knowsuchagency/struct-gpt/README.md

 Each example is a dictionary containing an `input` and `output` key.

-The `input` is an example input and the `output` is its expected output, which should be an instance of the model or its json string representation.
+The `input` is an example input and the `output` is its expected output, which should be an instance of the model, a dictionary, or its json string representation,.

 In this example, we are providing the model with examples of positive and negative sentiments: